(Original post: June 28, 2022, Updated April 27, 2023)

 - Check the “Account Information” or “Collections” section of the report.

-You should not see any paid medical debt on your report.
+You should not see any paid medical debt or medical debt under $500 on your report.
 If you do, go to step 3.

 Use the dispute process offered by credit reporting agencies to report any paid medical debt or other errors.
 You can use these links: